DevEarley/PyraMazeGDD/v1/location-birds-eye-maze.md

 An orange bird flies around you and quickly zooms up to the sky.
 The camera follows and you are now looking down from above.
 This will help you solve puzzles and gain a new perspective.

 ## Make another sacrifice
 You also have to leave the greenhouse behind.
 You will miss it.

-## Return with changes
+You go back to collect you belongings and say goodbyes.
+You arrange for a local kid to take care of it for you while you are gone. " Just water them and try to keep them from dying.
+If you have any trouble ask Fritz at the bar.
+He will know what to do.

+## Return, changed.
+ Go back to the greenhouse to take have one last night in your bed.
+When you awake, you go straight into the hub and you meet the professor, who has some coffee for you.

+ Time to get going.
+Where do you want to start?

+ Jungle?
+Mountain?
+Desert?
+Island?